ramch22/vmcbook/book/vmcOnAWS/networkAndSecurity/ipsecVPN.md

 ### Route-Based VPN Sample Device Configurations
 The following sample configurations are designed to provide examples of known working configurations.
 However, they will require modification to your specific setup in order to actually work.
-These configurations are based on the following setup in the SDDC.
+These configurations are based on the following setup in the SDDC:
 * Local IP Address - edge public IP 52.39.110.92
 * Remote Private IP - in the case of this setup, the remote VPN was behind a NAT gateway and had a private iP of 192.168.250.43
 * Advanced - These are the crypto settings for the VPN.